fsi-hack4autism/scenario-1/README.md

 Data Analysis:  TDB.

-## Infrasucture in Azure
+## Infrastructure in Azure
-The infrascuture is running as Serverless in Azure and is deployed and managed with Terraform.
+The infrastructure is running as Serverless in Azure and is deployed and managed with Terraform.
 The following items are deployed.
 Refer to the code in the [terraform directory](./terraform)

 - CosmosDB
 - App Service